Quickstart

 const mathTutorAgent = new Agent({ name: 'Math Tutor', instructions: 'You provide help with math problems.
 Explain your reasoning at each step and include examples',});

-const triageAgent = new Agent({ name: 'Triage Agent', instructions: "You determine which agent to use based on the user's homework question", handoffs: [historyTutorAgent, mathTutorAgent],});
+const triageAgent = Agent.create({ name: 'Triage Agent', instructions: "You determine which agent to use based on the user's homework question", handoffs: [historyTutorAgent, mathTutorAgent],});

 async function main() { const result = await run(triageAgent, 'What is the capital of France?'); console.log(result.finalOutput);}